Maxitaxien/Maxitaxien/README.md

 Hi, welcome to my profile!

-I'm a norwegian student doing a bachelor's degree on AI at UiB.
-I primarily have experience with Python.
+I'm a norwegian student doing a bachelor's degree on AI at UiB, and I primarily have experience with Python.

 <!---
 Maxitaxien/Maxitaxien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.